athena-framework/website/docs/components/config.md

 Other configurable types would be handled in a similar fashion.
 However, in some cases `nil` may not be a valid return value if it's required.

-### Configuration Resolver
+#### Configuration Resolver

-The config component also defines the [ACF::ConfigurationResolverInterface][Athena::Config::ConfigurationResolverInterface] type, which is wired up as a service automatically in order to inject it as a dependency.
+The config component also defines the [ACF::ConfigurationResolverInterface][Athena::Config::ConfigurationResolverInterface] type, which is wired up as a service automatically in order to inject it as a dependency in other services.
 This type is the preferred way to access configuration, as opposed to directly via `ACF.config`.

 ```crystal
 @[ADI::Register]